prof-rossetti/internet-technologies/notes/formspree.md

 ## Usage

-After [creating a Formspree account]() and verifying your email address, create a new project as desired, then click to create a new form.
+After [creating a Formspree account]() and verifying your email address, use the Formspree interface to create a new project as desired, then click to create a new form.

 After doing so, you'll see some example code they're instructing you to add to your site, like the following (using your own unique endpoint i.e. `YOUR_ENDPOINT`):